DylanAKing/OpenVPN-Installer/README.md

   -ip addresses of both systems\
   -active internet connection\
   -identify the network interface to use on the Server(ex: en0, eth0, ens18,...)
+  -EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)

 Installation instructions:\
  1.) download a zipped copy of the repo, and unzip it\
- 2.) make executable with:  chmod +x install-ovpn-server.sh\
+ 2.) make executable with:  chmod +x ../install-ovpn-server.sh\
  3.)
 Start the installation with:  ./install-ovpn-server.sh

 SOURCES:\